caalberts/git_context/README.md

     Please enter profile name: work
-    Please enter the name to be used in git config: John Doe Please enter the email address to be used in git config: johndoe@company.com
+    Please enter the name to be used in git config: John Doe Please enter the email address to be used in git config: johndoe@company.com Please enter the signing key to be used in git config: ABCD1234

     $ git-context create_profile
     Please enter profile name: fun
-    Please enter the name to be used in git config: Johnny Please enter the email address to be used in git config: johnny@wut.lol
+    Please enter the name to be used in git config: Johnny Please enter the email address to be used in git config: johnny@wut.lol Please enter the signing key to be used in git config: ZYXV0987
 ```

 Finally, create contexts to use a specified profile in a directory.